 Breast lift (Mastopexy) is a surgical procedure for lifting and reshaping sagging breasts.
 Aging, pregnancy, weight loss and gravity can all cause breasts to sag.
 By trimming excess skin and tightening supporting tissue, breasts can be made to sit higher on the chest and be firmer to the touch.
 In addition, the nipple and areola can be repositioned or resized to further enhance breast appearance.
-Because breast lift does not change breast size, it is often combined with breast augmentation or reduction.
+Because a breast lift does not change breast size, patients will often combine it with breast augmentation or reduction.

 Candidates For Breast Lift

 An eligible candidate is in good overall health, maintains a stable weight, and has realistic expectations about what breast lift can do.
 A woman who chooses to undergo breast lift has one or more of the following: